mohofar/Smartwatch-battery/README.md

 # Smartwatch-battery
-This repository will be completed after submitting the paper!
+This repository will be completed soon!